mui/mui-x/docs/src/pages/components/data-grid/sorting/sorting.md

 To extend or modify this behavior in a specific column, you can pass in a custom comparator, and override the `sortComparator` property of the `GridColDef` interface.

-In the example below:
+### Create a comparator from scratch

+In the following demo, the "Created on" column sorting is based on the day of the month of the `createdOn` field.
+It is a fully custom sorting comparator.

+{{"demo": "pages/components/data-grid/sorting/FullyCustomSortComparator.js", "bg": "inline", "defaultCodeOpen": false}}

+### Combine built-in comparators

-- the "Name" column combines the `name` and `isAdmin` fields.
+In the following demo, the "Name" column combines the `name` and `isAdmin` fields.
 The sorting is based on `isAdmin` and then on `name`, if necessary.
 It re-uses the built-in sorting comparator.
-- the "Created on" column sorting is based on the day of the month of the `createdOn` field.
-It is a fully custom sorting comparator.

-{{"demo": "pages/components/data-grid/sorting/ComparatorSortingGrid.js", "bg": "inline", "defaultCodeOpen": false}}
+{{"demo": "pages/components/data-grid/sorting/ExtendedSortComparator.js", "bg": "inline", "defaultCodeOpen": false}}

 ## Custom sort order